Shortage of ambulances and staff

 Heavy workloads

-• 83% EMS members said their workload is harming their physical and/or mental health
+• 83% paramedic service workers said their workload is harming their physical and/or mental health

 • 91% said that there isn’t enough staff to keep up with demand